Click beetle

 • USAGE: The concentrate is designed to be used in typical spraying equipment and should be mixed with water as directed.
 Once it is mixed you can easily begin spraying around your home or other needed spaces.

-• BUGG PRODUCTS: With almost 30 years of experience Bugg continues to create products that effectively work to protect you and your spaces from all kinds of insects without the normal chemical bug spray smell.
+• BUGG PRODUCTS: With over 30 years of experience Bugg continues to create products that effectively work to protect you and your spaces from all kinds of insects without the normal chemical bug spray smell.

 Cultural Practices in the Garden